oven-sh/bun/README.md

 </details>

-To help with that, `bun:ffi` exports `CString` which extends JavaScript's builtin `String` with a few extras:
+To help with that, `bun:ffi` exports `CString` which extends JavaScript's builtin `String` to support null-terminated strings and add a few extras:

 ```ts
 class CString extends String {